 As an example, if you’re looking to hire an assistant, then here’s a list of common tasks that you could get them to do for you:

 - Setting up an efficient email flow and answering emails

 - Helping sift through applicants for new positions

 - Reminding you to buy end-of-year gifts for employees

 - Come up with ideas for gifts, take care of buying & sending them

 - Administrative tasks like Invoicing

-- Manage all aspects of your online calendar,
+- Managing all aspects of your online calendar

-- Schedule and post content on social networks such as LinkedIn, Facebook, Instagram, Twitter
+- Scheduling and posting content on social networks such as LinkedIn, Facebook, Instagram, and Twitter

-- Help me stay organized with all kinds of daily tasks
+- Helping you stay organized with all kinds of daily tasks

-- Organization and communication with other VA’s regarding different tasks and projects
+- Communicating with other VAs regarding different tasks and projects

 - Processing emails